jwizard-bot/jwizard-core/README.md

 > NOTE: For servers running on HotSpot JVM, Oracle recommended same Xms and Xmx parameter, ex. `-Xms1G` and `-Xmx1G`.
 > More information you will
 > find [here](https://docs.oracle.com/cd/E74363_01/ohi_vbp_-_installation_guide--20160224-094432-html-chunked/s66.html).

+> NOTE: Application starts with embed lightweight Jetty server.
+It's used only for actuator functionalities.
+Property
+> `-Dserver.port` has no refer to others application in JWizard infrastructure and can be modified.
+Exposing only
+> `/actuator/health` GET endpoint.

 ## Documentation